shweta257/DataViz/hw5/README.md

 The year chart will be your pivot for interaction as it controls the information being displayed by the electoral vote chart, the vote percentage chart and the tile chart.
 Also, brushing on your electoral chart should filter the information being displayed by the shift chart.

-Your final visualization should look roughly like this:
+Your final visualization should look roughly like this (tooltip and brush are displayed to show interaction):

 ![Overview](figs/overview.png)